Rachael is a storyteller in many forms, and her career in theatre, film and television spans over 20 years.

 She has worked as a drama coach on The Sapphires, commercials directed by Ray Lawrence, ABC’s Cleverman and Fighting Season, Kate Woods.

-She regularly writes for ABC’s Play School and is part of the writing team for Australian/Irish co-pro Ambience/ AirPig Productions/ Telegael new children’s television series Drop Dead Weird (about to air on Seven Network).
+She regularly writes for ABC’s Play School and was part of the writing team for Australian/Irish co-pro Ambience/ AirPig Productions/ Telegael children’s television series Drop Dead Weird.
 In 2017 she was awarded an honorary fellowship at The State Library of NSW, as their first-ever Creative Fellow.
-This will provide research support for her new work in development- Les Darcy (working title) a play based on infamous Australian boxer Les Darcy, who is also her great-grandfather’s cousin.
-She is currently doing a residency with ATYP and Bathurst Memorial Entertainment Centre, working with local young people and artists, commissioned to write new play The Climbing Tree, with production slated for 2018.
+This provided research support for her new work in development- Les Darcy (working title) a play based on infamous Australian boxer Les Darcy, who is also her great-grandfather’s cousin.
+She completed a residency with ATYP and Bathurst Memorial Entertainment Centre, working with local young people and artists, as part of a commission to write The Climbing Tree, which was staged in 2018 at BMEC and Riverside Theatre.